ToucanProtocol/toucan-sdk/README.md

 # Interact with Toucan's Contracts?

-You can always access any method or property of the BCT, NCT and TCO2 contracts by first getting and storing them in a variable, like so:
+You can always access any method or property of the BCT, NCT and TCO2 [contracts](https://github.com/ToucanProtocol/contracts) by first getting and storing them in a variable, like this:

 ```typescript
 toucan.setSigner(signer);